Write an Issue (screenshot mode)

 Issue preview

 Give the body a look in the preview before submitting.
-Copy markdown copies it as-is to paste elsewhere.
+Copy puts it on your clipboard as Markdown, ready to paste into another doc or a chat.

 7. Submit